Family Friendly Rooms

-Birthplace of the Church of England in Dunstable and John Bunyan author of ‘The Pilgrim’s Progress’ and in more recent years the late Ronnie Barker.
-Bedfordshire is steeped in history, the county has seen many Kings and Queens of England holding court and hunting in the great forests.
+Birthplace of the Church of England in Dunstable and John Bunyan author of ‘The Pilgrim’s Progress’, Bedfordshire is steeped in history.
+The county has played host to many of the great Kings and Queens of England holding court and hunting in the great forests.
 Queen Eleanor was laid to rest in Dunstable, Catherine of Aragon was incarcerated at Ampthill and during the Second World War many crowned heads of Europe took refuge in Bedfordshire.

-If you’re animal lovers then Bedfordshire will feel like home with two major animal attractions to visit.
-Woburn Safari takes you on a wild ride through the Northern Plans, Savannah Grasslands and Kingdom of the Carnivores where you can see lions, tigers and zebra in the wild.
-If one day visiting animals isn’t enough then a Whipsnade Zoo provides the solution.
-With a huge range of animals and activities you’re guaranteed a great day out at Whipsnade.
+For animal lovers Bedfordshire will feel like home, with two major animal attractions to visit.
+Woburn Safari takes you on a wild ride through the Northern Plains, Savannah Grasslands and Kingdom of the Carnivores where you can see lions, tigers and zebras up close.
+If one day visiting animals isn’t enough, then Whipsnade Zoo provides the solution.
+With a huge range of animals and activities, you’re guaranteed a great day out at Whipsnade.

-There is no shortageof great places to eat and drink in Bedfordshire.
-Spanning all styles and cuisines Bedfordshire’s eponymous dish is the Bedfordshire Clanger.
-A light pastry with both savoury and sweet filings, a meal on its own made and served today at Gunn’s Bakeries, Biggleswade, Sandy and Bedford.
-Relax by the beautiful River Ouse at the renowned 18th Century Old Swan Hotel and enjoy the finest local and seasonal ingredients at their 2 AA Rosette River Room Restaurant, or treat yourself to afternoon tea in the grounds of Woburn Abbey.
+There is no shortage of great places to eat and drink in Bedfordshire.
+Bedfordshire’s eponymous dish is the Bedfordshire Clanger.
+A light pastry with both savoury and sweet filings, still served today at Gunn’s Bakeries in Biggleswade, Sandy and Bedford.